3-Common/technical-interview/README.md

 ### Objective:

 The purpose of this assignment is to evaluate your ability to:
-  - Clone and pull a repository into your local code base.
+  - Clone a repository into your local code base.
   - Access and manipulate DOM elements.
   - Make an API request and populate the DOM with fetched data.
   - Ensure that data fetching completes before subsequent console logs execute.